 So how about it?
 If your fitness regime isn’t giving you the buzz that it should, it won’t hurt to give BMF a go; the progress is measurable even after a few sessions.

 We have a 2-week free trial if you would like to hit up your local park and see just how beneficial it can be.
-If you like it, we have an industry best 20% discount lurking in our member pages.
+If you like it, we have an industry best 20% discount for some packages lurking in our member pages.
 There’s nothing to lose but seconds off your PBs.

 Use code MUDSTACLE2018 for 2 free weeks.